ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 After the whole procedure has completed and while the access token is valid, C can contact AS to request an update of its access rights, by sending a similar request to the /token endpoint.
 This request also includes an identifier, which allows AS to find the data it has previously shared with C. This specific identifier, encoded as a byte string, is assigned by AS to a "token series" (see {{terminology}}).
 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

-An overview of the profile flow for the "coap_edhoc_oscore" profile is given in {{protocol-overview}}.
+An overview of the profile flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}.
 The names of messages coincide with those of {{RFC9200}} when applicable.

 ~~~~~~~~~~~~~~~~~~~~~~~